 |Environmental Economics||Development Economics|

 In semesters III and IV, students can also opt for a project course in lieu of a taught course, spread over two semesters, where they work under the supervision of a faculty member to develop a Masters thesis.

 Note: The course structure is subject to change with approval from the academic council of the university.
 Students will be informed about these changes (if any) prior to the commencement of the program.

 Admissions: Online application forms for the Masters programme can be obtained from the department website.
 For 2020, the last date for applying to the M.Sc. program is June 17.
-The first step in the admission process is a written test held across four cities in India: New Delhi, Kolkata, Bengaluru and Pune.
-Candidates will be informed about the venue of the test at least a week before the exam date.
-New exam date will be announced soon.
-We expect it be towards the end of June.
+The admission process involves a written test.
+The entrance exam for M.Sc. in Economics is going to be conducted on June 28, 2020.
 The M.Sc.
-(Economics) Admission Test will have 40-50 multiple choice questions.
-There will be 5 questions that will test comprehension and analytical abilities.
+(Economics) Admission Test will have multiple choice questions.
+There will be questions that will test comprehension and analytical abilities.
 The remaining questions will be from undergraduate level Economics (Theory of Consumer and Producer Behaviour; Market Structures: Perfect Competition, Monopoly and Oligopoly, General Equilibrium, Basic Models of International Trade: Ricardian Model and Hecksher Ohlin Model, National Income Accounting, Aggregate Demand and Aggregate Supply), and basic Mathematics (Permutations and Combinations.
 Sets and Relations, Functions, Limits, Continuity, Differential and Integral Calculus.
 Unconstrained and Constrained Optimization.
 Descriptive Statistics: Measures of Central tendency, Dispersion, Skewness and Kurtosis.
 Probability Theory, Sampling, Estimation, Inference and Hypothesis Testing).